 Getting your target audiences to read your content once isn’t enough, that’s a guest appearance, not a permanent relationship.
 The long-term content marketing strategy should be to keep them coming back and convert engaged readers into loyal audiences.

 This is where the “retention metric” comes in.
-How many of your readers have returned on your site?
-More importantly, how different do they behave than your one-time visitors?
-Unlike page views or visitors, which often reflect unequal amount of new visitors, monitoring the amount of returning readers and their behavior can help you in focusing on how to acquire and retain them.
+How many of your readers have returned to your site?
+More importantly, how different do they behave from your one-time visitors?
+Unlike page views or visitors, which often reflect an unequal amount of new visitors, monitoring the amount of returning readers and their behavior can help you in focusing on how to acquire and retain them.
 The retention aspect is crucial.

 In order to access the metric in Google Analytics, move over to Audience > Behavior > Engagement > New vs Returning > Returning visitors.